What is Crowdfunding?

 Getting feedback from customers is a key component to building a successful product and company.
 Crowdfunding is an inexpensive way of reaching thousands of potential customers and finding out what they think.
 Instead of putting an order through for manufacturing your product, hiring staff, building a website or investing in other expenses, you can create a campaign page and test how many people are interested in buying your product.
 You’re able to go directly to your customers and sell your idea.

-The success of a startup is measured by its traction.
+The success of a business is measured by its traction.
 Without sales or month-on-month growth, it’s hard to sustain a company.
 Through crowdfunding, you have direct access to a market and are able to sell to your potential customers to secure pre-orders for your product.
 If you meet your goal, you have demonstrated market traction which forms the basis of any successful company.
 You can then use this traction to scale the business, either through further investment or sales.
 Crowdfunding enables you to attract buyers who are willing to pay you cash today for the promise of you and your team fulfilling it at some point in the future.

 If you launch a campaign right, you build an awesome tribe that follows your journey from here onwards.
 These are the people that are taking the plunge despite no guarantee of you fulfilling their order, all because they believe in you.
 They’re giving you their money on a promise and trusting you even though the product does not exist yet.
 You can’t build this type of bond between a buyer and seller anywhere else.
 Not only that, you get to create awareness amongst customers, industry leaders, journalists, possible hires and even investors.You’re also able to create brand ambassadors as people wanting your product understand that without a successful campaign, the product will not get shipped.
 This results in organic growth and engagement which fosters deeper and more meaningful relationships between you and your community.